delahee/haxe.opt/list_vs_array.md

 - Array have a wider palette of uses

 ### Cons :
 - Array resizing may imply array regrow and copy which is very costy in theory.
-In practice, as its backed by native functions, there cost are barely to be seen.
+In practice, as its backed by native functions, these cost are usually bogus BUT some use cases will trigger them ( .unshift ).
 - Lose the ergonomic simplicity of lists.

 ### Benchmark :